PeterGrahamJersey/mybizR-style/README.md

 mybiz.style is a template R package for implementing colour palettes and a ggplot2 theme.

 * Colour palettes based on [Dr Simon Jackson's Corporate Colour Palettes'](https://drsimonj.svbtle.com/creating-corporate-colour-palettes-for-ggplot2).
-* ggplot themes inspired by the [Storytelling With Data style](http://www.storytellingwithdata.com/) and a burning desire to get font sizes consistent in my plots.
+* ggplot themes inspired by the [Storytelling With Data] (http://www.storytellingwithdata.com/) stlyle and a burning desire to get font sizes consistent in my plots.

 ## How To